zonemaster/zonemaster/docs/public/using/gui/api.md

 before the result is displayed.

-The GUI will redirect from `<path>` to `<lang>/<path>` automatically using the user browser language, defaulting to the default language defined in the reverse proxy configuration.
+The GUI will redirect from `<path>` to `<lang>/<path>` automatically using the user browser language, if supported and configured by the installation.
+Else it uses the default language defined in the reverse proxy configuration.